-Proposals will only be supported where the building is capable of re-use without fundamental rebuilding, and the buildings are deemed to be desirable for retention.
+Proposals for acceptable uses will only be supported where the building is capable of re-use without significant rebuilding, and the building is deemed to be desirable for retention.
 In the case of former agricultural or forestry buildings of recent construction (less than 10 years), it will also need to be demonstrated that the original need for the building was genuine and that it is no longer required for agricultural or forestry purposes.